 While Camiguin is a reputed beach destination in Mindanao, it is also a great destination for fans of hot springs.
 The Island Borne of Fire has a good number of hot springs that will definitely keep you warm while the air temperature is not so.
 Camiguin is also a great place for a leisurely dive and maybe you’d be interested in exploring the mysterious sunken cemetery just off the coast.
 When you get tired of being in the water, there are mountains to climb and trails to follow all over the island.
 Don’t forget to buy a box of their heavenly pastel, too!
 That definitely never goes out of season!

 Fond of extreme water sports?
 Try wakeboarding at the CamSur Watersports Complex.
 It’s a fun, safe yet challenging sport that will surely keep your adrenaline pumping.
-The entire property has everything a holiday-maker needs: comfortable accommodations, an eco-park, restaurants, a swimming pool and lots of recreation areas.
-It also does not hurt that the now-famous Caramoan Islands (Survivor26) is in the same province.
+The entire property has everything a holidaymaker needs: comfortable accommodations, an eco-park, restaurants, a swimming pool, and lots of recreation areas.
+It also does not hurt that the now-famous Caramoan Islands (Survivor26) are in the same province.
 And did we mention the spicy food of the Bicol Region?
 It’s simply perfect to offset the cold!

-Do you know of other Philippine destinations for the rainy season that are not in this list?
+Do you know of other Philippine destinations for the rainy season that are not on this list?
 Let us know by commenting below!